PolishedTomato/swiftUI-100-days/README.md

+SwiftUI Day 45

+.blendMode() modifier control how SwiftUI render pixels when on top of other views.
+For example, .blendMode(.Multiple) multiple the target view's pixels with source pixels(The pixels under the modifying view).

+Color.red, Color.blue, ..., etc are not pure red or blue, but adpative color of SwiftUI to look good on light or dark mode.
+To use pure color, we need Color(red: greem:blue:) initializer.

+An interesting image modifier .saturation() from 0 - 1.
+0 mean no color while 1 mean 100% color.

+The shape struct won't animation with onTapGesture() like previous project because SwiftUI have to examine the state of value before and after blinding change.
+The problem is that once the blinding value got updated, it immediately got pass to the struct with no intermeidate value for animation to happen.

+Solution: var animatableData{get {} set{}}, since animation observe the value's state change, it will send to our shape animatableData that interplolate from old value to new value in animation process.
+This value's meaning is define by the shape.
+If state is 50 to 59, and our shape use it as width.
+We can use setter to control the width change by assigning new interpolated animatableData to width.

+To animate shape with two variables, use animatableData: AnimatablePair<type, type> which read, write the new value for animation.
+Notice, animatableData was read by SwiftUI for animation, so it can't be a integer for it can't change from 0 to 0.1 to 0.2 and such.

+For more variable, we can use nest AnimatablePair type.
+For example with 3 variables, animatableData: AnimatablePair<AnimatablePair<Double, Double>, Double>{}.
+Same idea for 4 or more.
+///////////
 SwiftUI Day 44

 use CGAffineTransform to scale, rotate, sheared Path or view.
 Notice, it use radian for rotation, degree to radian can be translate by pi/180, e.i. every 180 degree for one pi radian.